 The pit should be at least 3 feet deep, but ya gonna want it deeper.

 Make sure it is a good distance from ya water source and the bottom is not on bed rock.
 If ya got local septic distance ordinances use that to figure the location.

-Dig it with a backhoe, post hole digger, ya daughter's beau or whatever else ya got but use a 55 gal. plastic or metal drum, trash can (with the bottoms removed) or just plain durable hardwood to stabilize the top.
+Dig it with a backhoe, post hole digger, ya daughter's beau or whatever else ya got but use a perforated 55 gal. plastic or metal drum, trash can (with the bottoms removed) or just plain durable hardwood to stabilize the top.
 Ya can't dig it too wide if once the drum, trash can or whatever is in place ya simply fills in around it.
 The drum etc. is to stabilize the top of the pit.
 Ya don't needs to have it reach the bottom of a really deep pit.